 Saint-Gobain boron nitride can play an important role in these TIM materials by controlling key properties of BN powder to meet the thermal, electrical and rheological demands of the application.

-By controlling key characteristics like particle size and distribution, density, particle shape and purity, Saint-Gobain is able to customize solutions for individual applications to maximize the inherent material properties of boron nitride that make it valuable to the TIM market like high thermal conductivity and excellent dielectric properties.
-Saint-Gobain is able to showcase our ability to customize boron nitride powder solutions within our wide range of agglomerated boron nitride powders.
+By controlling key characteristics like particle size and distribution, density, particle shape and purity, Saint-Gobain is able to maximize the inherent material properties of boron nitride that make it valuable to the TIM market.
+Saint-Gobain Boron Nitride Powder Solutions offers a variety of grades with high thermal conductivity and excellent dielectric properties.

 Dispensable gap filler has been growing in popularity due to the push for more and more automation in the manufacturing industry.
 Application of a thermal interface material (TIM) to an electronic package has been done historically through pads, films and greases.
 These systems can be effective, but a dispensable system offers the most benefit in an automated process.

 Boron nitride (BN) offers a unique solution for this system with its combination of high thermal conductivity, dielectric properties and low coefficient of friction.